 - a material change in business operations as defined in Rule 1011(k).

 NOTE: The filing of a Form BD amendment does not constitute "notice" of a CMA event under the FINRA Rule 1000 Series.
-Contact your firms Risk Monitoring Analyst to discuss any changes to your firm’s business.
+Contact your firms Risk Monitoring Analyst (RMA) to discuss any changes to your firm’s business.

 Each continuing membership request is unique and thus each CMA requires different supporting documentation.
 Depending on the nature of the application, firms are encouraged to supply as much of the information identified below as possible.